Operator Onboarding

 The following outlines the process for onboarding as an operator to borrow from Cap.

-Create a new Ethereum Externally Owned Account (EOA) or multisig wallet to serve as your operator identity.
+• Wallet: an Ethereum Externally Owned Account (EOA) or multisig wallet to serve as your operator identity

 Operators must generate a new wallet for each new delegator to receive stake from.
 Addresses cannot be changed after deployment.
 For best practices, we recommend using a multisig for the address.